Jenna Jameson: Pornographic film

 Jameson has said that she started acting in sex videos in retaliation for the infidelity of her then-boyfriend, Jack.
-She first appeared in an erotic film in 1993, a nonexplicit softcore movie by Andrew Blake, with girlfriend Nikki Tyler.
+She first appeared in an erotic film in 1993, a non-explicit softcore movie by Andrew Blake, with girlfriend Nikki Tyler.
 Her first pornographic movie scenes were filmed by Randy West and appeared in 1994's Up and Cummers 10 and Up and Cummers 11.